alainivars/django-contactform-bootstrap/README.rst

     Please note that this Project is documented poorly.
 If you have any questions please contact us!
     We'd love to update the documentation and answer your question!

-    Why version 0.5.0 and not 1.0.0 ?
-    - This is un intermediate version of django_contact_form_bootstrap.

 Getting Help
 ===========================